Custom Fields in WP Full Pay Forms

 - Go to the Form Fields section of the form editor.

-- Under Custom fields, click Add field and enter a label for each field.
+- Under Custom fields, click Add custom field.

 - Save the form.

-You can reorder custom text fields within the Custom fields list, but you cannot add other custom field types such as:
+You can reorder custom fields within the Custom fields list.

 Custom fields and built-in fields follow the supported form layout and editor options.
 You cannot place a custom field or checkbox in an arbitrary location on the form.